Woodfarm High School: Cluster primary schools

 The pupils of Woodfarm High School are mainly made up of students transferring from the three feeder primary schools: Thornliebank Primary School, Braidbar Primary School and Giffnock Primary School.
-A small percentage of students from primary schools in the Glasgow City Council area are also admitted to the school by placement request.
+A small percentage of pupils from primary schools in the Glasgow City Council area are also admitted to the school by placement request.
 In 2011, Robslee and Giffnock Primary Schools were merged to allow Our Lady of The Missions Roman Catholic Primary the use of the Robslee building.
 As of August 2014, Woodfarm High School has only 3 associated primaries: Braidbar Primary, Thornliebank Junior School and Giffnock Primary School.